12th November, 2024

 Self Employed Health And Safety Responsibilities And The Law header image

-As a self-employed person, like everyone else, you will have a duty of care.
+As a self-employed person, like everyone else, you will have a duty of care at work.
 This is a common law responsibility, and it is outside and on top of health and safety laws.
 The duty of care applies to everyone, so it's important to be aware of it.

 Find out more in the duty of care explained.